erees1/erees1.github.io/_posts/2019-12-12-segmentation.md

 <span class="image blog"><img src="{{ "./assets/images/segmentation_post/feature-importance.jpeg" | relative_url }}" alt="feature-importance" /></span>

 This shows that the location of the pixel is by far the biggest indicator of class.
-This highlights perhaps the limitation of the dataset in that the iamges are very consitent and well centered.
+This highlights perhaps the limitation of the dataset in that the images are very consistent and well centred.
 Interestingly the pixel value for red is stronger than the other colours.
 This is potentially due to the red colour found in the skin tone of most of the images.

 ### Precision recall curve